allegory-software/many-machines/README.md

 directory structure itself is not.
 If you're using github for this, it won't let Microsoft see your keys but they'll know about what you're doing.

+Some things like realtime monitoring need mm to be configured on a machine.

 ## The Vars System

 Configuration data for machines and deployments is kept in one-value-per-file in